pathbind/M-plus/README.md

 2. Extract the ZIP.
 3. Open `Mplus.html` in a modern browser.
 4. Open **Settings**.
-5. Add one or more API keys.
+5. For the easiest setup, add one OpenRouter API key.
+Alternatively, add one or more direct provider API keys.
-6. Validate the providers and load their available models.
+6. Validate the connection and load the available models.
 7. Open **Roles**.
 8. Select the Main model.
 9. Add zero or more Reviewers.